IMMM-SFA/diyepw/docs/tutorial.rst

 - ``amy_epw_dir='{dir}'``, where ``{dir}`` is replaced with the file path to the directory where you want your output EPWs (and any error files) to be stored.
    - If you don’t provide a file path, ``diyepw`` will return the location where it stored the output files at the console after it creates them.

-We have three example scenarios below.
-Each one has a tutorial explaining how to use the diyepw package to create actual meteorological year EnergyPlus weather files that meet the modeler’s needs.
+We have example scenarios below with tutorials explaining how to use the diyepw package to create actual meteorological year EnergyPlus weather files that will meet the modeler’s needs.

 These tutorials don’t assume that you are a Python programmer, although you will need to have Python installed and you will need to some basic familiarity with the command line.
 If you are a Python programmer, any of the workflows below can be embedded into your code once the diyepw package is imported.